-Table 2.
-LDWF sampling on Faise River, LA nom 2010 - 2024.
-GEAR 2018 Electrofishing, 8 stations, spring & fall / Lead nets - 6 stations / Gill nets - 6 stations / Seine - 5 stations 2019 Electrofishing, 8 stations, spring only / Seine - 5 stations 2020 Electrofishing, 8 stations, spring & fall / Lead nets - 6 stations / Gill nets - 6 stations 2021 Electrofishing, 8 stations, spring only / LMB genetic sampling 2022 Electrofishing, 8 stations, fall only / Lead nets - 6 stations / Gill nets - 6 stations / LMB genetic sampling 2023 Electrofishing, 8 stations, spring & fall / Lead nets - 6 stations / LMB genetic sampling 2024 Electrofishing, 8 stations, spring only
+Table 2: LDWF sampling on False River, LA from 2018 - 2025.

+GEAR 2018 Electrofishing, 8 stations, spring & fall / Lead nets - 6 stations / Gill nets - 2016 6 stations / Seine - 5 stations 2019 Electrofishing, 8 stations, spring only / Seine - 5 stations 2020 Electrofishing, 8 stations, spring & fall / Lead nets - 6 stations / Gill nets - 2020 6 stations 2021 Electrofishing, 8 stations, spring only / LMB genetic sampling 2022 Electrofishing, 8 stations, fall only / Lead nets - 6 stations / Gill nets - 6 2022 stations / LMB genetic sampling 2023 Electrofishing, 8 stations, spring & fall / Lead nets - 6 stations / LMB 2023 genetic sampling 2024 Electrofishing, 8 stations, spring only 2025 Electrofishing, 8 stations, fall only / Lead nets - 6 stations

 Data collected from standardized sampling are utilized to analyze various characteristics of the fishery of False River.
 Below are graphs representing catch rates of Largemouth Bass, captured by electrofishing.
 In recent years, beginning in 2015 and following water level reductions at regular intervals, dredging, and improvements in the watershed, total catch rate as well as catches of stock-, quality-, and preferred- size LMB have shown to be increasing.
-Not only is there an increasing trend in catch rates from 2016 to 2023, there is also less variability in catch rates over the same time span.
+Not only is there an increasing trend in catch rates from 2016 to 2024, there is also less variability in catch rates over the same time span.
 These higher numbers and reduced variability indicate that more habitats are available for successful spawns and that the fishery is responding positively to improved habitat conditions in the lake.
 Not since the lake was designated as a "trophy lake" have catch rates reached the level of magnitude and consistency evident in recent years.